IrenePasquinelli/Representations/README.md

 To open it, one should first [install sage](https://doc.sagemath.org/html/en/installation/index.html) and then [open Jupyter notebook](https://doc.sagemath.org/html/en/installation/launching.html).
 The [sage documentation](https://doc.sagemath.org/html/en/index.html) contains all the instruction to run the code.
+We recommend to use Sage version 9.2.

-There is a Maple file which can be executed.
+There is also a Maple file which can be executed.

 ## Organisation of the files